-8. When the tank has had long enough to fill, open the faucet tap on the sink and allow all the stored water to flush out the system.
+- 8. When the tank has had long enough to fill, open the faucet tap on the sink and allow all the stored water to flush out the system.
 You should notice some discolouration/cloudiness which is normal.
-Repeat this process at least 2 times to clear the fines from the system.
+Repeat this process to flush the tank at least 2 times to clear the carbon fines from the system.
 The RO membrane has a small amount of food grade anti-bacterial preserve inside it which will be flushed out during these flushes.
 Air bubbles are common to remain in the system for up to 2 weeks but they will disappear quicker if the system is flushed more or used frequently.

-9. A standard 4 stage system is not fitted with an alkaline filter (remineralising filter).
-If your system is fitted with an alkaline filter (Usually the GT6-18LS) the following applies: The system is an alkaline unit which means minerals are dissolved into the water to balance the pH and 'alkalise' the water.
+The tank will take up to 2 hours to re-fill each time, and you might not get full flow from the faucet tap until the tank is sufficiently full with water.
+Generally, water is produced @ 8L/Hour +/- so if you take 1L of water, you can expect the system to run for approx. 5 15 minutes.
+Keep this in mind in case you hear running water and think the system is 'leaking' or 'not shutting off'. - 9.
+This system is an alkaline unit which means minerals are dissolved into the water to balance the pH and 'alkalise' the water.
 When the system is new the pH can be higher than normal (which is still safe to drink) but you may notice a 'bitter' or 'metallic' taste in the water which is caused by the pH, NOT from any harmful chemicals or plastics.
 If you are not accustomed to drinking RO water or Alkaline water, you may notice the water may taste 'strange' to your individual palate.
-This is due to the pH level in the water and once your body adjusts, you will no longer have an issue with taste.
+This is due to the pH level in the water and once your palette adjusts, you will no longer have an issue with taste.